"""

 name

-Name for given mapping elements.
+Name for the specified mapping elements.

 Returns